pvjosue/pvjosue.github.io/_layouts/home.md

 <br>
 <br> -->

 Throughout my career, I have encountered complex challenges involving various audio-visual, scientific, and industrial applications, frameworks, and ideas, with interdisciplinary and international teams.
-This allowed me to learn versatility and robustness when approaching new problems.
+This allowed me develop collaborative skills, versatility and robustness when approaching new problems.

     <br>
     <br>